SFStefenon/Digital_ED/README.md

 ---

-Since the cropouts have 640 by 640 pixels, it is necessary to join the segments and define the position of the objects-based cropouts from the original image.
-This is done by this [algorithm](https://github.com/SFStefenon/Digital_ED/blob/main/Graph/Load_Complete_Graph_Full_Image_Annotations_and_Segments.py).
+Since the cropouts have 640 by 640 pixels, it is necessary to join the segments and define the position of the objects-based cropouts from the original image, this is done by this [algorithm](https://github.com/SFStefenon/Digital_ED/blob/main/Graph/Load_Complete_Graph_Full_Image_Annotations_and_Segments.py).

 ---